Tokenadevsrtk

 Savings Dashboard

-tokenade dashboard shows measured savings, per-command and per-project breakdown, and framework-detection status. gain.jsonl rotates at 10 MB with built-in secret redaction.
+tokenade dashboard shows measured savings, per-command and per-project breakdown, and framework-detection status.
+Local logs rotate automatically with built-in secret redaction.

 Savings Dashboard